-In February of 2018, Wealthfront introduced their in-house risk parity fund, Wealthfront Risk Parity Fund (WFRPX).
+In February of 2018, Wealthfront introduced its in-house risk parity fund, Wealthfront Risk Parity Fund (WFRPX).
 As a default, 20% of everyone's investment went into their in-house fund.
-You could opt out but you had to explicitly opt-out rather than explicitly opt-in.
+You could opt out, but you had to explicitly opt out rather than explicitly opt in.

 Naturally, some people didn't like that (I wouldn't).